appuio/techlab/labs/07_troubleshooting_ops.md

 oc port-forward example-spring-boot-1-xj1df 9000:9000 --namespace="[USER]-dockerimage"
 ```

-Don't forgett to change the Pod Name accordingly.
-If installed you can use the TAB-completion.
+Don't forget to change the pod name accordingly.
+If installed you can use TAB-completion.

 The Metrics can be found under [http://localhost:9000/metrics/](http://localhost:9000/metrics/).
 They will be shown in json.
 With the same concept you could connect a local SQL Client with your database.